phughk/phughk.github.io/_posts/2023-04-29-surrealdb-scalability.md

 As you can see, SurrealDB is already performant and ready for production usage.
 We intend to improve all the functionality, but the capabilities are already available today.
 Explaining the details behind this will reassure you that it is a viable system for production usage.
-A thorny issue that gets brought up is schema migration.
-While SurrealDB can operate in both schemaless, mixed, and schemafull modes, maintaining and reproducing the schemas is a tricky problem.
-We have plans to solve this in the future, but until then there are many tools and ideas from the community - some of which can be found in our "awesome" repository.
 If you still have reservations about scalability or reliability, we would love to hear from you!

 ## Massive thank you to the Discord community